-Net Changes in Fund Balances of Governmental Funds to Change in Net Position of Governmental Activities For the Year Ended June 30, 2019 Solution Net change in fund balances - total governmental funds \$ 8 Amounts reported for governmental activities in the statement of activities are different because: \$ 100 594,604 For the Year Ended June 30, 2019Net change in fund balances - total governmental funds\$ 8, ,594,604 Net change in fund balances - total governmental funds \$ 8 ,594,604 ,594,604 Amounts reported for governmental activities in the statement of activities are different because: Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Changes in Fund Balances of Governmental Funds to Change in Net Position of Governmental Activities For the Year Ended June 30, 2019

+Net change in fund balances - total governmental funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.

-Capital assets purchased/constructed 4 ,051,762 Depreciation expense (10, ,574,912) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds, but rather are deferred to the following fiscal year.
-Net change in deferred long-term receivables (455,296) Bond proceeds provide current financial resources to governmental funds in the period issued, but issuing bonds increases long-term debt in the statement of net position.
+Capital assets purchased/constructed 4,051,762 Depreciation expense (10,574,912)

+Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds, but rather are deferred to the following fiscal year.

+Net change in deferred long-term receivables (455,296)

+Bond proceeds provide current financial resources to governmental funds in the period issued, but issuing bonds increases long-term debt in the statement of net position.
 Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.

-Principal payments on long-term debt 1, ,620,288 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-Change in accrued interest payable on bonds, loans and capital leases payable 100,297 ,886,543) ,301,891 Change in compensated absences 186,352 An internal service fund is used by management to charge the costs of certain services to individual governmental funds.
+Principal payments on long-term debt 1,620,288

+Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.

+Change in accrued interest payable on bonds, loans and capital leases payable

+Change in the net pension liability and related deferred amounts

+Change in the total OPEB liability and related deferred amounts

+Change in compensated absences

+An internal service fund is used by management to charge the costs of certain services to individual governmental funds.
 The net revenue (expense) attributable to those funds is reported with governmental activities.

-5 ,416,795 Internal service fund change in net position accounted for in business-type activities (1, ,322,279) Change in net position of governmental activities \$ 38, ,032,959
+Total change in net position of the internal service funds 2,416,795 Internal service fund change in net position accounted for in business-type activities (1,322,279)

+Change in net position of governmental activities \$ 38,032,959